otrv4/otrv4/architecture-decisions/005-mix-key.md

 Using a 3072 DH function to produce the mix key charges data messages with extra key material 56 bytes long that may cause some transport protocols to fragment these messages.
-Since messages might be lost, fragmented messages are more likely to be incomplete.

 [1](http://cacr.uwaterloo.ca/techreports/2016/cacr2016-06.pdf)
 [2](https://eprint.iacr.org/2011/506.pdf)